 What is a Alaska Background Check?

-A Alaska background check is a way to verify a person’s integrity and identity using scans of records relating to their activities in the state of Alaska.
+An Alaska background check is a way to verify a person’s integrity and identity using scans of records relating to their activities in the state of Alaska.
 One or more databases could be used to retrieve date of birth, address history, property records, criminal records, civil judgments, liens, bankruptcies, and other information.
-The precise selection of databases accessed will vary case to case depending on the reason for conducting the check.
+The precise selection of databases accessed will vary from case to case, depending on the reason for conducting the check.

 What are Alaska Public Records?